datastax/cassandra-quarkus/changelog/README.md

 ### 1.0.4 (in progress)

-This release is built against Quarkus 1.13.7.Final and the Cassandra driver 4.11.2.
+This release is built against Quarkus 1.13.7.Final and the Cassandra driver 4.11.3.

+- [bug] Reactive "if not exists" insertion does not work (fixes #183)
 - [improvement] Include application.conf in the native image (fixes #188)

 ### 1.0.3